communitybridge/easycla/docs/cla-troubleshooting.md

 # CLA Troubleshooting
 Troubleshooting helps you solve problematic symptoms in your CLA implementation.

+Contributors, refer to /docs/contributors.md
-If you are having issues with EasyCLA, go to: <https://support.linuxfoundation.org> and file a ticket.
+If you continue to have issues with EasyCLA, open a ticket in our queue.

 ## CLA Management Console Data Does Not Load